ToshioCP/Gtk4-tutorial/gfm/sec2.md

 [Gtk API Reference, Building GTK](https://docs.gtk.org/gtk4/building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
-It is used by Ubuntu applications, which are not build on Gtk4.
+It is used by Ubuntu applications which are not build on Gtk4.
 Therefore, the risk is high and probably bad things will happen.
 Actually I did it and I needed to reinstall Ubuntu.